-Like last year's Greenbook (discussed in Part 25.e above), the current Greenbook proposes (at page 29) to accelerate the return of the top marginal individual income tax rate to 39.6 percent (as it was before 2018 and will be again in 2026 under the 2017 Tax Act), effective January 1, 2023.
-Unlike last year, however, it would lower the levels of taxable incomes at which that rate would apply to \$450,000 for joint returns, \$400,000 for unmarried individuals (other than surviving spouses), \$425,000 for heads of households, and \$225,000 for married individuals filing separate returns.
-After 2023, the thresholds would be indexed for inflation using the "Chained CPI" ("C-CPI-U") that was introduced in the 2017 Tax Act.
-This proposal is estimated to raise approximately \$187 billion over the next 10 fiscal years.
-(Overall, the tax increases proposed by the Greenbook are estimated to raise revenue over the next 10 fiscal years by about \$2.5 trillion.)
+Like the Fiscal Year 2022 Greenbook (discussed in Part 25.e above Error!
+Reference source not found.), the Fiscal Year 2023 and 2024 Greenbooks propose (at pages 29 and 77, respectively) to accelerate the return of the top marginal individual income tax rate to 39.6 percent (as it was before 2018 and will be again in 2026 under the 2017 Tax Act), both (somewhat surprisingly) effective January 1, 2023.
+Unlike the Fiscal Year 2022 proposal, however, the current proposal would lower the levels of taxable incomes at which that rate would apply to \$450,000 for joint returns, \$400,000 for unmarried individuals (other than surviving spouses), \$425,000 for heads of households, and \$225,000 for married individuals filing separate returns.
+After 2024 (after 2023 in the Fiscal Year 2023 Greenbook), the thresholds would be indexed for inflation using the "Chained CPI" ("C-CPI-U") that was introduced in the 2017 Tax Act.
+Over the next 10 fiscal years, this proposal was estimated to raise approximately \$187 billion in the Fiscal Year 2023 Greenbook and \$235 billion in the Fiscal Year 2024 Greenbook.

-Also mirroring last year's Greenbook, the current Greenbook proposes (at page 31) to tax capital gains and qualified dividends at the same rate as ordinary income (that is, 37 percent under current law or 39.6 percent as proposed).
+Also mirroring the Fiscal Year 2022 Greenbook, the two recent Greenbooks propose (at pages 31 and 79, respectively) to tax long-term capital gains and qualified dividends at the same rate as ordinary income (that is, 37 percent under current law or 39.6 percent as proposed).
 This would apply to taxpayers with taxable income (not adjusted gross income as in last year's proposal) over \$1 million (\$500,000 for married individuals filing separately).
-It would be effective for gains "required to be recognized" and dividends received on or after the date of enactment (not the puzzling "date of announcement" as in last year's proposal).
+It would be effective "for gains required to be recognized and for dividends received on or after the date of enactment" (an improvement over the puzzling "date of announcement" as in the Fiscal Year 2022 proposal).